 In all, the focus should be on consistently eating foods with a lower GL.
 In other words, eat carbohydrates that are more complex with a lower GL with most daily meals and eat simple carbohydrates with a higher GI mainly around physical activity (2-4 hours before & after).
 Limit simple carbohydrates outside of that.

-Jon Esposito MA, CSCS, CISSN, USAW
+Jon Esposito PhD, CSCS, CISSN, USAW

 © APEX HUMAN PERFORMANCE